Blendify/blender-manual/blender_docs/manual/physics/particles/children.rst

 With *Kink* you can rotate the children around the parent.
-See above picture for the different types of *Kink*.
+See Fig. above picture for the different types of *Kink*.

 Curl
    Children grow in a spiral around the parent hairs.